Flying Across the Country in a Small Plane in VR.

 Today there are a range of new and soon to be released flight simulators offering incredibly realistic flying.
 Popular flight simulators currently available are Prepar3d by Lockheed Martin and X Plane 11/12 by Laminar Research.
 Microsoft Flight Simulator 2020 is one of the most recent releases and for graphics it’s unbeatable.
 The weather and cloud rendering makes it amazing.

 The next simulator on the horizon is the update to X Plane 11’s very popular flight simulator which will be X Plane 12.
-This upcoming flight simulator also looks to offer amazing scenery and incredible weather representations and as always the best flight model of them all in my humble opinion.
+This upcoming flight simulator also looks to offer amazing scenery and incredible weather representations and as always, the best flight model of them all in my humble opinion.

 Flight Simulator PC Requirements

 Flight simulators regardless of creator all demand the most powerful computer you can afford.
 It’s worth checking out the recommended settings for X Plane, MSFS 2020 as well as Prepar3d to get an idea if your current PC could run them.
 Running a flight sim on a laptop is possible but it will need dedicated graphics card to do this.
-If your looking at what the top Spec PC currently costs there is a post here you may wish to check out.
+If you’re looking at what the top Spec PC currently costs, there is a post here you may wish to check out.
 I suggest you look at the recommended as a minimum and shoot as high as possible.

 Flying Across the Country in a Small Plane in VR.

 Once you have chosen a flight simulator you are ready to go flying cross country in a small plane in VR and enjoy all flight the simulation has to offer.
 You want to do this in VR right?
-Well flying across the country in a small plane in VR your going to need the best VR headset you can afford.
+Well flying across the country in a small plane in VR you’re going to need the best VR headset you can afford.
 Check out below.

 VR Headsets – The best Options